PJ-s/Color-game/README.md

 # CSS Color Game

-Learn colors by guessing their polish names, RGB values or HEX codes.
+Learn colors by guessing their keywords, RGB values or HEX codes.
 I used JavaScript(React).

-In future I would like to add english color names, starting menu and scoreboard.
+In future I would like to add english keywords, starting menu and scoreboard.

 ### Installing